‘World’s Hottest Weather Girl’ Yanet Garcia Shows Off Beach Bod In Sexy Black Bikini

-In the caption of the new photo, the beauty did not specifically tag her location but she struck a pose on a beach, wearing a huge smile on her face.
-The beauty appeared to be wearing very minimal makeup in the shot as her long, dark locks were worn down and at her back.
+In the caption of the new photo, the beauty did not specifically tag her location, but she struck a pose on a beach, wearing a huge smile on her face.
+The beauty appeared to be wearing very minimal makeup, and her long, dark locks were worn down and at her back.
 The weather girl kept things simple, adding a small silver bracelet to the outfit while putting her killer figure on display.

 “Absolutely beautiful.
 You are the prettiest person I have ever laid eyes on,” one fan gushed, adding a few flame and heart emoji.